-9. Click the Approve Node icon in the right hand column.
+8. Click the Approve Node icon in the right hand column.

-Note: Step 9 is only applicable if Auto Approve is not Enabled in the Enrollment Bundle.
+Note: This step is applicable only if Auto Approve is not Enabled in the Enrollment Bundle.

 ENROLL NODES VIA OM, ACM, CM, AND IM WEB UI

 Nodes can be enrolled from other UIs such as the Operations Manager (OM).